MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-flow-tab.md

 # Microsoft Teams authentication flow for tabs

 > [!NOTE]
-> For authentication to work for your tab on mobile clients, you must ensure you are using at least 1.4.1 version of the Microsoft Teams JavaScript SDK.
+> For authentication to work for your tab on mobile clients, use at least 1.4.1 version of the Microsoft Teams JavaScript SDK.
 > Teams SDK launches separate window for authentication flow.
 Set the `SameSite` attribute to **Lax**.
 Teams desktop client or older versions of Chrome or Safari do not support `SameSite`=None.

 OAuth 2.0 is an open standard for authentication and authorization used by Azure Active Directory (AAD) and many other identity providers.
-A basic understanding of OAuth 2.0 is a prerequisite for working with authentication in Teams.
+Also, OAuth 2.0 is a basic prerequisite for working with authentication in Teams.
 For more information, see [OAuth 2 simplified](https://aaronparecki.com/oauth-2-simplified/) that is easier to follow than the [formal specification](https://oauth.net/2/).
-Authentication flow for tabs and bots is different because tabs are similar to websites so they can use OAuth 2.0 directly.
-Bots do a few things differently, but the core concepts are identical.
+Authentication flow for tabs and bots is different because tabs are similar to websites and uses OAuth 2.0 directly.
+But, bots do few things different and still the core concepts of both tab and bots are identical.

-For an example of authentication flow for tabs and bots using Node and the [OAuth 2.0 implicit grant type](https://oauth.net/2/grant-types/implicit/), see [initiate authentication flow for tabs](~/tabs/how-to/authentication/auth-tab-aad.md#initiate-authentication-flow).
+For an example, the authentication flow of tabs and bots using Node and the [OAuth 2.0 implicit grant type](https://oauth.net/2/grant-types/implicit/).
+See [initiate authentication flow for tabs](~/tabs/how-to/authentication/auth-tab-aad.md#initiate-authentication-flow).

 > [!NOTE]
 > Before showing a **Login** button to the user and calling the `microsoftTeams.authentication.authenticate` API in response to selecting the button, you must wait for the SDK initialization to complete.
 You can pass a callback to the `microsoftTeams.initialize` API that is called when initialization completes.